 By the fourth month of pregnancy, the papillary ridges on the tiny fingertips of a human foetus are fully formed.
 The pattern formed by these ridges is unique to each finger.
 Once formed, the pattern is never repeated and it usually remains unaltered for life.
 Only when the dermis is damaged by accident, mutilation or disease will a person’s fingerprints be altered, permanently.

 When it comes to the prints our fingers leave behind, it seems it’s all about sweat.
 Sweat pores are distributed along each papillary ridge.
 The sweat excreted through the pores onto the skin’s surface rubs off on whatever our fingers touch.

 If we touch soft, porous surfaces like paper or fabric, the sweat is absorbed, so it’s not immediately obvious that we’ve handled them.
-But, given time and bacteria, a yellow residue or unpleasant smell might eventually provide a clue.
+But given time and bacteria, a yellow residue or unpleasant smell might eventually provide a clue.

 Instead, it sits on the hard surface which perfectly preserves our whorls, arches and loops.
-Add a little household dust or an expert’s brush and some black powder, and any latent fingerprints will soon be revealed.
+Add a little household dust or an expert’s brush with some black powder, and any latent fingerprints will soon be revealed.
 It’s these grimy smudges that show up on my kitchen cupboards.

 Apparently, the papillary ridges on our fingertips are sometimes called friction ridges.
 They enhance our sense of touch by amplifying the vibrations sent to the sensory nerves, which lie just beneath the epidermis.

 I find all of this utterly astounding!
 To know what fingerprints are.
 To know how they appear and what they’re for, fills me with awe at God’s amazing handiwork.